microsoft/vscode-wiki/Development-Process.md

 ## Planning

 Before each milestone we will prioritize features to implement and bugs to fix in the upcoming iteration.
-The result of this meeting will be a set of features on the [[Roadmap]] along with a set of bugs marked to be fixed in the upcoming Milestone.
+Bugs are assigned the milestone for the iteration.
+For new features we create new issues and label them with `Plan Item`.
 Together, this encompasses the planned work for the upcoming month.

-Each feature should have design or description of the feature that can be contributed by, augmented, and commented upon by the community.
+The `Definition of Done` criteria for a plan item are:
+- [ ] Test Plan Item created
+- [ ] Key board accessible
+- [ ] Screen reader accessible
+- [ ] Works with the different themes, including the high contrast theme
+- [ ] Telemetry events in place
+- [ ] Release notes updated

 ## Inside an Iteration
 We work in weekly segments: